manymoments/manymoments.github.io/_posts/2019-12-04-synchrony-uncommitted-lower-bound.md

 author: Ittai Abraham
 ---

-In this second post we will show the fundamental lower bound on the number rounds for consensus protocols in the synchrony model.
+In this second post we show the fundamental lower bound on the number rounds for consensus protocols in the synchronous model.

 **Theorem 1**: any protocol solving consensus in the *synchronous* model that is resilient to $t$ crash failures must have an execution with at least $t+1$ rounds.